 The tendency rule is that evidence of the character, reputation or conduct of a person, or a tendency that a person has or had, is not admissible to prove that a person has or had a tendency (whether because of the person's character or otherwise) to act in a particular way, or to have a particular state of mind unless the court thinks that the evidence will, either by itself or having regard to other evidence adduced or to be adduced by the party seeking to adduce the evidence, have significant probative value: Evidence Act s.97(1).
 Probative value of evidence means the extent to which the evidence could rationally affect the assessment of the probability of the existence of a fact in issue: Evidence Act Dictionary.

 The leading authority in interpreting in this context "significant probative value" is High Court case Hughes v R HCA 20 (concerning NSW equivalent section but explicitly addressing also Victoria), see also Bauer v (a Pseudonym) VSCA 76.
 Amongst other matters, the majority in Hughes held as follows.
-Where evidence is adduced to prove the identity of the offender for a known offence, the probative value of tendency evidence will almost certainly depend upon close similarity between the conduct evidencing the tendency and the offence.
-Different considerations may inform the probative value of tendency evidence where the fact in issue is the occurrence of the offence.
+Where evidence is adduced to prove the identity of the offender for a known crime, the probative value of tendency evidence will almost certainly depend upon close similarity between the conduct evidencing the tendency and the crime.
+Different considerations may inform the probative value of tendency evidence where the fact in issue is the occurrence of the crime.
 The assessment of whether evidence has significant probative value involves consideration of two interrelated but separate matters.
 The first matter is the extent to which the evidence supports the tendency.
-The second matter is the extent to which the tendency makes more likely the facts making up the charged offence.
-Where the question is not one of the identity of a known offender but is instead a question concerning whether the offence was committed, it is important to consider both matters.
+The second matter is the extent to which the tendency makes more likely the facts making up the charged crime.
+Where the question is not one of the identity of a known offender but is instead a question concerning whether the crime was committed, it is important to consider both matters.
 By seeing that there are two matters involved it is easier to appreciate the dangers in focusing on single labels such as "underlying unity", "pattern of conduct" or "modus operandi".
 The open-textured, evaluative task remains one for the court to undertake by application of the same well-known principles of logic and human experience as are used in an assessment of whether evidence is relevant.

 A factor diminishing the extent to which the evidence supports the tendency is where the sole source of the evidence is the complainant: Bauer v (a Pseudonym) VSCA 76..